SIAT-IAT-235/E3-Wireframing/README.md

 ## **Objective**

 In this exercise, you will create and refine a **sitemap** and **wireframe** for your existing personal website.
-By the end of this assignment, you will have a clear overview of your website’s structure and an improved wireframe that reflects thoughtful organization and user flow.
+Additionally, you will write a short reflection describing the **issues** you have discovered in your current site’s hierarchy and visual organization, and **explain** how you plan to address them using alignment, scale, Gestalt principles, and other design concepts learned in class.

 ---